-Our school is very complex with approx. 700 students located widely across the island and supported through a network of 15 school buses to attend their local campus.
+Our school is very complex with approx.670 students located widely across the island and supported through a network of 15 school buses to attend their local campus.
 The KICE facilities include camp site accommodation, the KI Aquaculture Skills Centre (which farms barramundi as part of a teaching and learning programme) and a 10 hectare Agriculture Science ‘Block’.
 We have three Recreation Halls and a Performing Arts Centre across three campuses.
-In 2015 $3million was accessed to provide Trade Training Centre facilities across two sites.
-This has enabled the school to develop a much broader curriculum including 5 VET programs and multiple pathways for our students to achieve the SACE.
+In 2015 Automotive and Engineering, Food Processing, Construction and Hospitality facilities were built.
+This has enabled the school to develop a much broader curriculum including VET programs and multiple pathways for our students to achieve the SACE.

-Our school is committed to the development of significant student learning opportunities available through interactive technologies through the utilisation of laptops/iPads for teachers/students, interactive whiteboards in classrooms, video conferencing facility in each campus and the expansion of curriculum and connections with mainland and international schools to enable online learning.
+Our school is committed to the development of significant student learning opportunities available through interactive technologies through the utilisation of laptops/iPads for teachers/students, screens in nearly all classrooms, video conferencing facility in each campus and the expansion of curriculum and connections with mainland and international schools to enable online learning.

 Being in an isolated/rural community with a water gap brings unique opportunities for students, staff and our island community.

 Kangaroo Island Community Education acknowledges our students and their families, local industry and employers as partners in the process of building the connections between our school and community.